Sandy, Utah: Education

 Jordan School District was the primary school district in Sandy until 2009.
 In 2007, citizens voted to split Jordan School District to create 2 separate school districts - Jordan School District and the newly created Canyons School District.
 The Canyons School District is now the primary school district located in Sandy.
 It began operation at the beginning of the 2009–10 school year.

 Sandy has 18 elementary schools (Alta View, Altara, Bell View, Brookwood, Crescent, East Sandy, Edgemont, Granite, Lone Peak, Oakdale, Park Lane, Peruvian Park, Quail Hollow, Sandy, Silver Mesa, Sprucewood, Sunrise, Willow Canyon), six middle schools (Albion, Crescent View, Eastmont, Indian Hills, Mount Jordan, Union), five high schools (Corner Canyon, Jordan, Hillcrest, Brighton, and Alta), one technical school (Canyons Technical Education Center—CTEC), and one alternative high school (Southpointe).
 The Blessed Sacrament School is a private Catholic elementary school.

 Salt Lake Community College's Miller Campus is located in Sandy, and is home to the college's Automotive Training Center, Culinary Institute, Miller Business Resource Center for corporate training programs, and training facilities for the Utah Department of Public Safety.
 Sandy is also home to a continuing education campus for non-traditional students at the University of Utah, opened in 2015.

 Sports

-Sandy is home to Real Salt Lake, a Major League Soccer team established in 2004 that plays at the America First Field on the city's west side and the Utah Royals, a National Women's Soccer League team that also shares America First Field.
-The city is also the home of the Utah Mammoth practice facility.
+Sandy is home to Real Salt Lake, a Major League Soccer team established in 2004 that plays at the America First Field on the city's west side, and the Utah Royals, a National Women's Soccer League team that also shares America First Field.
+The city is also the home of the Utah Mammoth practice facility, and will be home to a new practice facility for the Utah Jazz in 2027.